TangoMan75/RepositoryHelper/README.md

 ![semantical error][semantical-error]

-It means that `<input name="foo-bar">` attribute doesn't target appropriate joined entity.
+It means that you have an error inside your form: `<input name="foo-bar">` attribute doesn't target appropriate joined entity.

 Try `<input name="bar-name">`, **TangoMan Repository Helper** will take care of the join.